LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 1) Recommended

-- vk\_icdGetInstanceProcAddr exported in the ICD library and it returns valid function pointers for all the global level and instance level Vulkan commands, and also vkGetDeviceProcAddr.
+- vk\_icdGetInstanceProcAddr is exported by the ICD library and it returns valid function pointers for all the global level and instance level Vulkan commands, and also for vkGetDeviceProcAddr.
 Global level commands are those which contain no dispatchable object as the first parameter, such as vkCreateInstance and vkEnumerateInstanceExtensionProperties.
 The ICD must support querying global level entry points by calling vk\_icdGetInstanceProcAddr with a NULL VkInstance parameter.
 Instance level commands are those that have either VkInstance, or VkPhysicalDevice as the first parameter dispatchable object.
 Both core entry points and any instance extension entry points the ICD supports should be available via vk\_icdGetInstanceProcAddr.
-Future Vulkan instance extensions may define and use new instance level dispatchable objects other than VkInstance and VkPhysicalDevice, in which case, extensions entry points using these newly defined dispatchable oibjects must be queryable via vk\_icdGetInstanceProcAddr.
+Future Vulkan instance extensions may define and use new instance level dispatchable objects other than VkInstance and VkPhysicalDevice, in which case extension entry points using these newly defined dispatchable objects must be queryable via vk\_icdGetInstanceProcAddr.

 - All other Vulkan entry points must either NOT be exported from the ICD library or else NOT use the official Vulkan function names if they are